How to Build an Online Education Startup

 And here you are at the crossroad of deciding whether to start with a web application or a mobile application.
 If your goals are to deliver content and establish a broad presence that can be easily maintained, shared between users, and found on search engines, then a mobile-friendly responsive website is a fine choice.

-If your goal is to provide a user experience that needs access to a user's phone storage and native functions (GPS, camera, push notifications, offline access, etc.) you’d better opt for a mobile app.
-All these technical aspects may be complicated for perception and to decide for sure it can be helpful to consult with an elearning app development company.
+If your goal is to provide a user experience that needs access to a user’s phone storage and native functions (GPS, camera, push notifications, offline access, etc.) you’d better opt for a mobile app.
+All these technical aspects may be complicated for perception and to decide for sure it can be helpful to consult with an eLearning software development company.

 Step 2: Do market research